Skip to main content

 Prerequisites

-2. An EverShop project installed on your local machine.
+2. An EverShop project installed and running on your local machine

 Step 1: Create a New Heroku App

-2. Click on the "New" button and select "Create new app" from the dropdown menu.
+2. Click the "New" button and select "Create new app" from the dropdown menu.

 Heroku Create New App

-1. Download and install the Heroku CLI tool from heroku.
+1. If you haven't already, download and install the Heroku CLI from the official Heroku documentation.

 heroku login